Bhool Bhulaiyaa 2: Development

 A sequel to Bhool Bhulaiyaa (2007) was officially announced on 19 August 2019.
 Bhushan Kumar, chairman of T-Series, had long considered creating a franchise based on the 2007 film.
 Aakash Kaushik and Farhad Samji had two separate scripts prepared for their independent films.
 Samji felt that elements of their two scripts could work together for a new film, and they pitched the idea to producer Murad Khetani.
 Khetani felt the idea had promise and could work as a sequel to Bhool Bhulaiyaa.
 Eventually, he approached Kumar, who came on board, collaborating with Khetani for the second time since Kabir Singh, which also starred Kiara Advani.

+Vidya Balan was approached to reprise her role as Manjulika for the film but declined, expressing concern that a less successful performance could tarnish the legacy and impact of her portrayal in the 2007 film.
+The character was subsequently recast with Tabu, of whom Balan spoke fondly.
+Balan eventually returned for the sequel as Manjullika.

 Filming

 Bhool Bhulaiyaa 2 began filming on 9 October 2019 and wrapped up on 25 February 2022.
 Aaryan lost his voice while filming the climax sequence of the film.
 It was filmed in a real mansion.
-Filming was occurring in Lucknow, before the pandemic disrupted schedule.
-It was shot in Mumbai and Manali.
+Filming was occurring in Lucknow, before the pandemic disrupted the schedule.
+It was shot in Mumbai and Manali, Himachal Pradesh.

 Release

 Theatrical

 Bhool Bhulaiyaa 2 was released on 20 May 2022.
-The film was originally scheduled to be released in theaters on July 31, 2020, but was delayed due to the COVID-19 pandemic.
+The film was originally scheduled to be released in theaters on 31 July 2020, but was delayed due to the COVID-19 pandemic.

 Home media

-The digital streaming rights of the film are acquired by Netflix.
+The digital streaming rights of the film were acquired by Netflix.
 The film was digitally streamed on Netflix from 19 June 2022.

-The satellite rights were acquired by Sony Max.
+The satellite rights were acquired by Sony Max, where it premiered on 16 October 2022.
+On 30 October 2022, a simulcast release of Bhool Bhulaiyaa 2 occurred on all Sony Network Channels like Sony Max, SET India, Sony SAB and Sony Pal.